C-D-Lewis/blog.chrislewis.me.uk/posts/2022-10-22-Meet-Norren-The-Tame-Discord-Bot.md

 });
 ```

-The implementation of `setupClient` abstracts out a callback for when a command
+The implementation of <code>setupClient</code> abstracts out a callback for when
-or message mentioning the bot (and importantly isn't the bot itself - that was
+a command or message mentioning the bot (and importantly isn't the bot
-a messy event) is received, allowing application logic to be easily built upon
+itself - that was a messy event) is received, allowing application logic to be
-that.
-For example, a separate handler file for each unique command addressable
+easily built upon that.
+For example, a separate handler file for each unique
-with a map:
+command addressable with a map:

 ```js
 const handleRoll = require('../commands/roll');